-Whether you are in desperate need to cure your wanderlust (now, more so than ever) to the Land of Smiles or have run out of delivery options, let this list of 11 Thai delivery places be your guide for a great night in.
+Whether you are in desperate need to cure your wanderlust (now, more so than ever) to Bangkok, Chiang Mai, Golden Mile Complex or have run out of delivery options, let this list of 11 Thai food delivery places be your guide for a great night in.

-Krapow does this best.
-Serving the classic dishes such as their Krapow- Minced Pork (S$9.60) that comes with a crispy, craggy egg and spicy minced pork—it’s a match made in Thai wonderland.
+Krapowdoes this best.
+Serving the classic dishes such as their Krapow- Minced Pork ($9.60) that comes with a crispy, craggy egg and spicy minced pork—it’s a match made in Thai wonderland.

 Or try one of Krapow’s s Drunkard Noodles which as the story goes, someone stumbles home after a fun night drinking and whips up a meal with whatever that’s left in the refrigerator.
-If you ask me, that’s the best kind of meal, so go all out with the Drunkard Noodle – Tiger Prawn and Fresh Squid (S$18).
+If you ask me, that’s the best kind of meal.
+Go all out with the Drunkard Noodle – Tiger Prawn and Fresh Squid ($18).

 Beware, Krapow’s dishes aren’t for the faint-hearted and they go heavy on the spice.
-So, prepare to sweat bullets and perhaps order Thai Milk Tea (S$5) to quell those fires.
+So, prepare to sweat bullets.
+This is good news for fans of Tuk Tuk Cha’s drinks: you’re likely to love a glass of Krapow’s Thai Milk Tea ($5) to quell those fires.

-Un Yang Kor Dai is as authentic as they come with serving Thai favourites as well as Northeastern Thai cuisine or better know as Issan cuisine.
+Un Yang Kor Daiis as authentic as they come with serving Thai favourites as well as Northern Thai cuisine or better know as Issan cuisine.
 Thai food is more than just Tom Yum Goong and Pineapple Fried Rice, though they are very good.